About the Training Series

 Module 3 provides an overview of the core principles of trauma-informed care for immigrants as well as culturally specific practices when working with immigrant populations.
 It also reviews clinical assessment measures and interventions relevant for use with immigrants.

-Module 4: Immigrant-Inclusive Organizational Policies and Practice
+Module 4: Immigrant-Inclusive Organizational Policies & Practices

 Module 4 offers recommendations and guidelines for organizational policies and practices to increase inclusivity of immigrant families and their unique needs and experiences.

-Module 5: Secondary Trauma among Practitioners Working with Immigrant Populations
+Module 5: Secondary Trauma Among Practitioners Working with Immigrant Populations

 Module 5 provides an understanding of how organizations can prevent and mitigate secondary trauma in the workplace, including concrete tools for reducing secondary trauma in organizations working with immigrant communities.